 Where are you running to?

-We live in a time obsessed with destination.
+We live in a time obsessed with the destination.
 Regardless of where we find ourselves, it seems like we never arrive.
 We are always moving.
 If you are single or dating, society encourages you to marry.
 Shortly after you’re married, you’ll be asked about your plans to have children.
 Once your children are born, you’re advised to start saving for college.
 After they’ve eventually started college, you can seriously address retirement.

 Where have you been running to?